turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 Test-Driven Development (TDD) is one of those things that is deceptively simple to explain and incredibly hard to do.
 The basic premise is that we write our test for a piece of required functionality _before_ writing any implementation code.

 Ideally, we'd follow **Red/Green Testing**.
-This means we would write the test, the, *fail* the test, and then finally write the code to *pass* the test.
+This means we would write the test, then *fail* the test, and then finally write the code to *pass* the test.
 Once the test passes, you can then safely refactor your code to optimize your solution.

 <section class="call-to-action">
 ## Think